Getty Images/iStockphoto

 Agile processes such as Scrum, sprint and planning poker have largely replaced requirements-based testing in modern software development because of the move away from a Waterfall approach.

 When compared to a detailed requirements-heavy outline in Waterfall, development teams use requirements-based testing much less often now.
+Testing with user stories presents a more flexible and adaptable alternative to requirements-based testing.

 Are requirements-based tests right for your project?

-Output is one of the most important factors that developers should consider when they contemplate requirements-based testing for their software project.
+Output is one of the most important factors that developers should consider when they contemplate requirements-based testing for their software projects.
 These tests generate a logical and well-defined output that a team can map to requirements.
-The tests will pass or fail depending on whether the software meets the given requirement.
+The tests pass or fail depending on whether the software meets the given requirement.

 Next Steps